1503Dev/libminecraftpe.so-ida-analysis/README.md

 # libminecraftpe.so-ida-analysis
 The i64 files in the releases need to be opened with **IDA9.0 or above**

-The i64 files for Bedrock Dedicated Server and Windows Client are in [FloppyDolphin57's database](https://www.mediafire.com/folder/ammda8wfvbw9x/)
+The server's i64 files come from [FloppyDolphin57's database](https://www.mediafire.com/folder/ammda8wfvbw9x/), and you can download other versions of the server's i64 files from [FloppyDolphin57's database](https://www.mediafire.com/folder/ammda8wfvbw9x/)

 The version sorting in Releases is not necessarily from newest to oldest.
 Below are the Tags sorted from newest to oldest